 8 Foods to Support Your Immune System All Year RoundArticle posted in: Diet & Nutrition

 Getting seven to eight hours of quality sleep each night, staying hydrated and exercising all promote your sickness-stopping powers.
 A healthy diet filled with nutritious foods can also provide major immune support.
-Stay healthy and ward off sickness with these science-backed, Nutrisystem-approved foods proven to boost immunity.
+Stay healthy and ward off sickness with these science-backed, Nutrisystem-approved foods that have been shown to boost immunity.

 Here are eight healthy foods to support your immune system all year round: